 Four Points of Contact

-“IT IS THE NATURE OF religious belief to be compelling only to the believer.”
+“IT IS THE NATURE OF religious belief knowledge to be compelling only to the believer knower.”
 So said Rabbi Micha Berger some years ago on Usenet’s soc.culture.jewish.moderated, and I have yet to see a better argument for pluralism and against proselytizing.
 (After all, how can you sell your vision of God when you know It only looks that way to you?)

-Seen through the consciousness-shackling lens of Western culture, a popular understanding of religious/spiritual experience generally falls into one of two categories: “faith” and “reason.”
-The first may be defined as “belief in things unprovable,” with the second “belief arrived at after ordered contemplation.”
-But I don’t think this two-valued system fully or accurately describes an individual’s experience of what-they-may-or-may-not-choose-to-identify-with-the-divine.
-Careful and close observation of my own relevant experiences (i.e., what they “feel like”) suggests that a four-valued system might be more useful.
+Seen through the consciousness-shackling lens of Western culture, a popular understanding of religious/spiritual experience generally falls into one of two categories: “faith” or “reason.”
+The first may be defined as “knowledge of things unprovable,” with the second “knowledge arrived at after ordered contemplation.”
+But I don’t think this two-valued system fully or accurately describes an individual’s experience of what-they-may-or-may-not-choose-to-identify-with-the-Divine.
+Careful and close observation of my own relevant experiences suggests that a four-valued system might be more useful.
 And because you wouldn’t have read this far if you weren’t interested in this sort of thing, I hope you find it useful too:

 1) Knowing